 The Company has sufficient financial resources for exploration, evaluation and administrative costs for at least twelve months from the end of the reporting period.
 The Company will require additional financing from time to time and, although it has been successful in the past, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be available on acceptable terms.

-2. Significant accounting policies
+2. Basis of preparation and significant accounting policies

 (a) Statement of compliance